April · Fair Housing Month

 Source: NAR Economists' Outlook, April 2026.
 Savings rate assumed at 15% of median income.

-Why this matters to a Tacoma agent
+Why this matters in a Tacoma conversation

 The compounding angle